DualBrain/QB64/galleon.md

 ## Philosophy Regarding Contributions To QB64

-> Please note that I have no idea when this was originally written; and it should also be made clear that at some point Rob was apparently feeling a bit of burnout regarding the project - so without knowing when this was written, it's hard to have a full understanding what kind of mindset Rob was in at the time he replied with this.
-With that out of the way, it is at least something that reflects at least some point in time regarding Rob's stance regarding contributions to QB64.
-(The following was found as part of a [forum post](https://qb64forum.alephc.xyz/index.php?topic=2738.msg119618#msg119618) reponding to a question.)
+> Please note that this was [written June 19th, 2014 - via WayBackMachine](https://web.archive.org/web/20171214225821/http://www.qb64.net/forum/index.php?topic=11920.0); and it should also be made clear that at some point Rob was apparently feeling a bit of burnout regarding the project, it's hard to have a full understanding what kind of mindset Rob was in at the time he submitted this as his "new philosophy".
+With that out of the way, it is at least something that reflects, as of June 2014, what Rob's stance regarding contributions to QB64 were.

 I was recently asked for guidelines about the process for contributing to QB64's source code/core functionality.